25 Science Facts You Never Learned in School

 Earth’s oxygen is produced by the ocean

 Ever stopped to think where oxygen comes from?
 Your first thought may be a rainforest, but marine organisms take the bait.
-Plankton, seaweed and other photosynthesizers produce over half of the worlds oxygen.
-To get the most out of oxygen it’s important to have strong lungs, and here’s 11 exercises to build healthier lungs.
+Plankton, seaweed and other photosynthesizers produce over half of the world’s oxygen.
+We know the answer to this and other fun science facts, but here are other ocean mysteries that scientists can’t explain.

 Animals use Earth’s magnetic field for orientation

 Lost land animals may not be able to find their way home, but sea animals might.
 According to the U.S. Geological Survey (USGS), “there is evidence that some animals, like sea turtles and salmon, have the ability to sense the Earth’s magnetic field and to use this sense for navigation.”